matt70iu/gifts_den_v1/README.md

 - This represents a rough idea of the sort of page I would create for a live setting.

-- In a real world example, facebook is a fantastic marketing tool for building followers and therefor driving traffic to the store.
+- In a real world example, facebook is a fantastic marketing tool for building followers and there for driving traffic to the store.